hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 ## Learning Objectives

-* Executing the differential expression analysis workflow with DESeq2
+* Demonstrate the use of the design formula with simple and complex designs
-* Constructing design formulas appropriate for a given experimental design
+* Construct R code to execute the differential expression analysis workflow with DESeq2

 # Differential expression analysis with DESeq2